Ragunda Municipality

-Ragunda Municipality (Ragunda kommun; /sv/) is a municipality in Jämtland County in northern Sweden.
+The Ragunda Municipality (Ragunda kommun; /sv/) is a municipality in Jämtland County in northern Sweden.
 Its seat is in Hammarstrand.

-The present municipality was formed in 1974, when "old" Ragunda Municipality was amalgamated with the municipalities of Fors and Stugun.
+The present municipality was formed in 1974, when the "old" Ragunda Municipality was amalgamated with the municipalities of Fors and Stugun.
 Further amalgamations have been discussed due to declining population but have not been carried out.

-Ragunda Municipality is known for being the site of the King Chulalongkorn Memorial Building, which is by the village Utanede.
+The Ragunda Municipality is known for being the site of the King Chulalongkorn Memorial Building, which is by the village Utanede.
 Designed as a Thai royal pavilion, the only one of its kind outside Thailand, it was raised in 1997 in commemoration of King Chulalongkorn's visit there a century earlier.

-Döda fallet (The dead waterfall) is an extinct whitewater rapid in a nature reserve and one of the major tourist attractions of the municipality.
+Döda fallet is an extinct whitewater rapid in a nature reserve and one of the major tourist attractions of the municipality.

 Localities

-There are four localities (or urban areas) in Ragunda Municipality:
+There are four urban areas in Sweden in the Ragunda Municipality: